GenericMappingTools/gmt/doc/rst/source/psmask.rst

 Examples
 --------

-To make an overlay PostScript file that will mask out the regions of a contour map where there is no control data using clip polygons, use:
+To make an overlay that will mask out the regions of a contour map where there is no control data using clip polygons, use:

    ::